TristanJumeaux/blog/content/posts/mma-project.md

 # Context

 As Human beings, we make mistakes !
-Often we mistype while writing or just make a grammatical error.
+Often we mistype while writing or we simply make a grammatical error.
-Hence, I want my script to be able to find the fighter I am referencing to when I launch my script, even though there is a small mistake!
+This is why I want my script to be able to find the fighter I am referencing to, even though there is a small error!

 For example, if I write _Mikal Biesping_ instead of _Michael Bisping_, I want to find it anyway.